BEST of Japan in 2 Weeks: Perfect 14-Day Itinerary (2026)

 Along with our 2-week itinerary, we’ll cover the best ways to get around Japan (including whether the Japan Rail Pass is worth it), where to stay, the best time to visit, and practical tips for first-time visitors.

-Short on time?
 Our top recommendations for your two-week Japan itinerary include:

 Getting Around: The best way to get around Japan is by train.
-For this itinerary, it’s cheaper to buy individual Shinkansen tickets rather than a Japan Rail Pass (JR Pass).
+For this specific itinerary, it’s cheaper to buy individual Shinkansen tickets rather than a Japan Rail Pass (JR Pass).
 Book your tickets in advance to save time and money.

 14 days is the perfect amount of time to see the highlights of Japan.
 We’ve been able to refine this itinerary during our several visits to Japan.